mjfusa/Message-Center-Agent/README.md

 2. Install the [Microsoft 365 Agents Toolkit CLI](#install-microsoft-365-agents-toolkit-cli) and NodeJS using the PowerShell script provided in the `prereqs` folder.

    1. Open a PowerShell terminal
+   2. Set the Script Execution Policy to allow running scripts.
+You can do this by running the following command:
+      ```powershell
+      Set-ExecutionPolicy Unrestricted -Scope CurrentUser
+      ```
+      This command allows you to run scripts in your current user context.
+You may need to confirm the change by typing 'Y' and pressing Enter.

-   2. Change to the `prereqs` folder and run `InstallNodeAtk.ps1`.
+   3. Change to the `prereqs` folder and run `InstallNodeAtk.ps1`.
 The output should be similar to this:
       ![Install Node and ATK](./Images/InstallNodeAndAtk.png)

 3. Register an application with Entra (Azure AD) to enable OAuth2.0 authentication and API access.